hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 is put in the workqueue of that worker.

 This means that a single partition thread can execute operations for multiple partitions; if there are 271 partitions and 10 partition-threads, then roughly every thread will execute of operations of 10 partitions.

-If one partition is slow, e.g. a MapEntryProcessor is running which takes time, it will block the execution of other operations that map to the same operation-thread.
+If one partition is slow, e.g. a MapEntryProcessor is running which takes time, it will block the execution of other partitions that map to the same operation-thread.
+So it could be that partition 1, and partition 26 of map-x do content for the some partition thread because they map to the same one.
+It can even be that partition 1 for map-x and partition partition 26 of map-y, which are completely independent data-structures, still content fo the same thread.
+So you need to be careful from starving a partition from resources.

 Currently there is no support for work stealing; so it could be that different partitions, that map to the same thread, need to wait till one of the partitions is finished, even though there are other free partition-operation threads